ajschumacher/ajschumacher.github.io/2014/01/25/easy-aws-ec2-ubuntu-quick-start/index.md

 These are my notes on quickly setting up an Ubuntu Linux instance on Amazon EC2, in this case specifically to create a short-term collaborative shared environment.
 This has become ridiculously easy, but things done only occasionally are quickly forgotten, so I'm recording them here.

 You'll need to already have an Amazon account set up for AWS, which probably includes putting in some billing information.
-Go to your <a href="https://console.aws.amazon.com/">AWS Management Console</a>&#160;and click&#160;EC2 and then the big blue "Launch Instance" button.
+Go to your <a href="https://console.aws.amazon.com/">AWS Management Console</a> and click EC2 and then the big blue "Launch Instance" button.
 The quick start AMIs are probably fine; at the time of this writing I chose the free tier eligible Ubuntu Server 13.10 64-bit option.

 There are some options to adjust or not.
 Micros are free.
 At least port 22 needs to be open for SSH.
 Storage can be tweaked or not.
 At some point you'll be asked to choose or create a key pair.
 On a Mac it'll likely be easy to save the <code>something.pem</code> file to <code>~/Downloads/</code>.